 In New York, the Judge Lippman charted a path that reshaped the New York State Unified Court System.
 Under the chief judge’s leadership, the New Yorks courts led the nation in embracing the state courts’ mission of assuring access to justice for all.
 As part of this reorientation, the court took responsibility for expanding permanent state funding for the provision of free civil legal services and developed innovative policies to reduce and eliminate barriers to access to justice.
 Judge Lippman’s accomplishments include several that are altering the course of legal education, such as the adoption in New York of a 50-hour pro bono services requirement for all applicants seeking admission to the New York bar.
 Judge Lippman also established New York’s Permanent Commission on Access to Justice.
 As an attorney of counsel at Latham & Watkins, Judge Lippman is expanding the firm’s pro bono platform and its support for justice system innovation.

-David Udell, executive director of the National Center for Access to Justice, and previously the founding director of the Justice Program at the Brennan Center for Justice, will bring the nationally recognized NCAJ to its new home at Fordham Law, where he will help to guide the Fordham Law Access to Justice Initiative.
+David Udell, executive director of the National Center for Access to Justice, and previously the founding director of the Justice Program at the Brennan Center for Justice, helps to guide the Fordham Law Access to Justice Initiative.
 At NCAJ, Udell has been the creator and sustainer of the Justice Index, an influential online resource that equips reformers to use research, findings and indicators, in combination with data analytical and technological tools, to promote best practices for access to justice in the 50 states; Washington, D.C.; and Puerto Rico.